Romans 7

 Therefore then, while her husband is living, she is labelled “adulteress” if she might be for another husband.
 But if the her husband might die, free she is from the law so that she might not be an adulteress when being for another husband.

-Paraphrase: If she should marry another man while her husband is still living, she would surely be branded an adulteress and would receive the prescribed punishment.
-The case is entirely different, however, if her husband dies.
+Paraphrase: If, however, she should marry another man while her husband is still living, she would immediately be labelled an adulteress and would receive the prescribed punishment.
+The case changes completely, however, if her husband dies.
 Now she is no longer bound by that law which forbid her to remarry.
 Now she is reckoned to be a single person and may accept the proposal of anyone she chooses.
 When she marries another man, no one would think to accuse her of breaking the seventh command.

 Comments: